 People who earn a master's degree in information systems are qualified for management and supervisory positions managing IT in several settings.
 Graduates can work for corporations, government organizations or non-profit groups.
 Graduates often enter one of the careers noted below:

 Graduates with a doctorate in information management systems can find opportunities in academic teaching and working in laboratories.
 These are some of the popular job titles for Ph.D. graduates.

 Career Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of computer and information systems managers is expected to increase 15% between 2014 and 2024, which is slightly faster than average.
-These professionals made a median salary of $131,600 as of May 2015, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of computer and information systems managers is expected to increase 11% between 2018 and 2028, which is faster than average.
+These professionals made a median salary of $142,530 as of May 2018, reports the BLS.